 - Press the Resize button on the control panel or remote control. - Make sure the image Position setting is correct on the Video menu.
 See page 64 for more information. - If the right or left side of the image is cut off, you may need to adjust the tracking using the buttons on the control panel.
-Hold down the + or - Tracking button to change the setting until the image looks correct. - Make sure your computer's resolution setting is correct.
-Ideally, it should be 1024 × 768 (PowerLite 8100i) or 1280 × 1024 (PowerLite 9100i) to match the projector's native resolution.
+Hold down the + or Tracking button until the image looks correct. - Make sure your computer's resolution setting is correct.
+Ideally, it should be 1024 × 768 (PowerLite 8200i) or 1280 × 1024 (PowerLite 9100i) to match the projector's native resolution.
 If this option isn't available, select one of the other compatible video formats listed on page 95.

-Windows:
+■ Windows: